 This study aims to determine whether educational interventions can improve consumer perception towards the natural zero-calorie sweetener, Stevia.
-Further, this research will test the effectiveness of different types of educational interventions in improving consumer perception toward Stevia, and increase the willingness to purchase and consume stevia-products.
-Data collection will begin in Fall 2020, and will involve collecting data through surveys with cohorts of subjects that experience different educational interventions.
+Further, this research will test the effectiveness of different types of educational interventions in improving consumer perception toward Stevia and increase the willingness to purchase and consume stevia-products.
+Data collection will begin will involve collecting data through surveys with cohorts of subjects that experience different educational interventions.
 Findings from this work will support more effective ways to convey information regarding Stevia to consumers to increase Stevia consumption and subsequently reduce the consumption of sugar and sugar derivatives.

 |Any CHS||1||Mark Traynor, Ph.D.|

-A food allergy is an immunological reaction to a food protein.
-Food allergy-related fatalities are common among teenagers and young adults, due to their risk-taking behaviors.
-Transitioning to college could be challenging for young adults, since they are responsible to self-manage their food allergies.
-This study will 1) investigate factors that influence the food choice behaviors among college students with food allergies; 2) explore attitudes, behaviors, and dining experiences related to food choice behaviors of college students with food allergies; 3) Identify how quality of life of college students is affected by food allergies.
+Food allergies affect 26 million adults and 5.6 million children under 18 in the U.S. Transitioning to college could be challenging for college students, since they are responsible to self-manage their food allergies.
+The food choice study will: 1) investigate factors that influence the food choice behaviors among college students with food allergies; 2) explore attitudes, behaviors, and dining experiences related to food choice behaviors of college students with food allergies; 3) Identify how quality of life of college students is affected by food allergies.
 In the second study related to menu design, an eye-trackers will be used to develop a prototype of a restaurant menu, in which food allergens can be identified by consumers with food allergies.

 |Any CHS||1||Yee Ming Lee, Ph.D.|